What effect do the listed changes have on the position of the equ... | Channels for Pearson+

 Textbook Question

-What effect do the listed changes have on the position of the equilibrium in the reaction of carbon with hydrogen?C(s) + 2 H2(g) ⇌ CH4(g) ∆H = -18 kcal/mol (-75kJ/mol)Allowing CH4 to escape continuously from the reaction vessel
+What effect do the listed changes have on the position of the equilibrium in the reaction of carbon with hydrogen?C(s) + 2 H2(g) ⇌ CH4(g) ∆H = -18 kcal/mol (-75kJ/mol)Increasing temperature

 Verified step by step guidance